Balloon Sinuplasty at Advanced Specialty Care in Connecticut

 There is often mild congestion, crusting and bloody discharge for a few days following the procedure and it may take a couple of weeks to fully realize the benefits.

-Consult with our physicians to see if your condition is suitable for this procedure.
-There are times when this procedure can be combined with others like nasal septoplasty and Balloon Sinuplasty in the office to treat sinus conditions as well!
+Consult with an ENT physician specialist at Advanced Specialty Care to see if your condition is suitable for this procedure.
+There are times when this procedure can be combined with others like nasal septoplasty and Balloon Sinuplasty in the office to treat sinus conditions as well.